Changes to visiting on Hardy, Derwent, Keats, Kennet and Bronte

 Please do not go to the hospital ward to drop off belongings.
 This is to keep you safe and limit the spread of Covid 19.

 Please phone the PALS office on 020 8934 2250.
-They will agree a time between 9am and 3pm when you can bring a small bag to the hospital and give you instructions on how to do this.
+They will agree a time between 9am and 3pm when you can bring personal belongings to the hospital and give you instructions on how to do this.

 Many people want to bring food for their relative in hospital and we understand why this is important.
 Please only send small items of food that do not need to go in the fridge.